mattermost/mattermost-handbook/contributors/contributors/contribution-guidelines.md

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact:** A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence:** A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.